 If specific users only need to view clips and leave their comments, send them a Review Page rather than adding them as a Collaborator to the project.
 Review links are ideal for external clients.

-You are an editor, working on projects for multiple clients or for your own company.
+You are an editor, working on projects for multiple clients or your own company.

 Gill is a Colorist who works with your team on certain jobs.
 She only needs access to projects on a per-project basis.
 She won't need access to all projects you're working on.
-Gill just needs to be able to view the files within this project, upload files and leave comments.
+Gill needs to view the files within this project, upload files and leave comments.

-Gill should be added as a Collaborator on the projects she's contributing on.
+Gill should be added as a Collaborator on the projects she's contributing to.

-Erin should be added as a Collaborator to the projects she is contributing on.
+Erin should be added as a Collaborator to the projects she is contributing to.

 Brett is the Producer.
 He's working on most of your projects.
 He'll need to have access to add/remove other collaborators and to be able to create his own projects on your team and to share any files on these projects.

-Brett should be added as a Member to your Team.
+Brett should be added as a Member of your Team.

-❗ Note: A seat refers to both Collaborators and Team Members.
-Every Collaborator or Team Member you invite requires a paid seat.
+❗ Note: A user refers to both Collaborators and Team Members.
+Every Collaborator or Team Member you invite is a paid user.